 The risk rating has been determined after considering the fire risk rating matrix in section 17.0.
 In these premises it is considered that the risk of a fire occurring is unlikely and the likely consequences of harm from fire (should one occur) are moderate harm.

 Risk to Property: Moderate

-The risk of fire spreading beyond the compartment of origin is likely until all compartmentation and sprinkler installation work is completed and the overall risk to the property is considered moderate.
+The risk of fire spread beyond the compartment of origin is likely due to the breaches in compartmentation currently being rectified and the overall risk to the property is considered moderate.

 Risk to Business Continuity: